sez11a/liferay-docs/user/articles/110-collaboration/02-managing-documents-and-media/07-online-editing-office-365/03-creating-editing-files-office365.markdown

 [TOC levels=1-4]

-You can use Office 365&trade; to create and edit text documents, spreadsheets, or presentations for storage in the Docs and Media library.
-When you finish your Office 365&trade; editing session, you should checkin the document so the changes are saved in the Documents and Media Library.
+You can use Office 365&trade; to create and edit text documents, spreadsheets, or presentations for storage in the Documents and Media library.
+When you finish your  Office 365&trade; editing session, you must check in the document to save the  changes in the Documents and Media Library.
 You can

 -   [Create Files](#creating-files)
 -   [Edit Files](#editing-files)